-Plastics have always been a soft target for environmental protest, and no material has attracted as much hatred and mistrust as PVC has.
+Plastics have always been a target for environmental protest, and none more so than PVC.

 If recycling were a Commonwealth Games sport, Australia would be Trinidad and Tobago.
 We rank 17 out of the 34 OECD nations in the recycling event, yet we are increasing the amount of waste we generate — up 23 percent between 2006 and 2015.
 Of course, this is not news to the waste industry.
 Finding a way to deal with waste is becoming more pressing, as our days of exporting it to other countries are rapidly coming to an end.